-This course is an introduction to the theory and techniques of remote sensing tools with emphasis on the geosciences.
+This course introduces the advanced theory and techniques of remote sensing tools with emphasis on the geosciences.
 It also includes the discussion of image processing and analysis.
 The laboratory work focuses on learning the basics of remote sensing by processing and interpreting digital images with the software ENVI.